Post-employment restrictions – frequently asked questions

 Although you should feel free to continue your valued and longstanding personal relationships with your former federal colleagues – remember – this is a criminal law and you don't want to violate it.
 Keep your conversations personal and you will be in the clear.
 Also, keep in mind that your former colleague must still comply with the Standards of Ethical Conduct for Employees of the Executive Branch.
 Therefore, he can't give you preferential treatment simply because you are friends or former colleagues.
 And, of course, your former colleague remains subject to the rules about gift acceptance.
 If you now work for a company that does business, or would like to do business, with the Postal Service, you are considered a prohibited source under the gift rules.
 So please don't ask for any favors or offer to pay the green fees.
 Otherwise, you just may get an old friend into an ethics dilemma.

 Your postal knowledge and expertise may be exactly why your new employer wanted to hire you in the first place.

 Please note that you can share your knowledge, skills and ideas with your new employer in its boardroom, its office, over lunch or in any other non-postal setting.
 You can even tell your new employer who to contact at Postal Headquarters and what questions to ask.
-You just can’t make the contact yourself.
+You just can't make the contact yourself.
 One other important note: remember that proprietary information should never be disclosed.
-For example, if you learned something while you were still a federal employee that is protected by a non-disclosure agreement, you can’t disclose that information simply because you have left federal service.
-If in doubt, call the Ethics Office for guidance.
+For example, if you learned something while you were still a federal employee that is protected by a non-disclosure agreement, you can't disclose that information simply because you have left federal service.
+If in doubt, call the Ethics and Legal Compliance Team for guidance.